samhithakatnapalli/calculator/README.md

 # calculator

 This repo contains:
-- A simple Python calculator (console version)
+- A simple Python calculator
-- A GUI calculator made with `tkinter`